Healthcare industry guide 60 min - Instant certificate

 Healthcare edition

-Healthcare Abrasive Wheels Course, built for Irish clinical teams.
+Abrasive Wheels Course for Irish hospital estates, biomedical and facilities teams.

 HSA compliant - CPD accredited.
-Trusted by over 12,000 healthcare workers across Ireland.
+Trusted by over 12,000 healthcare estates engineers, biomedical technicians, sterile services and contracted maintenance staff across Ireland.

 • Instant digital certificate on completion